linkedin/icon-magic/README.md

 ## Packages

-A brief description of the packages in `icon-magic`:
+A brief description of the packages in `icon-magic`.
+More info lives in their READMEs.

 ### @icon-magic/blueprint